Separation of Concerns with Git

 - The git logs on our production server will always show the "Push font files to server" as the most recent commit.
 In other words, production will be one commit ahead of the development.

 - As a result, we must run this script anytime we want to push changes to production.

 - The script will include unstaged changes in the commit that it generates.
-It is advisable to make sure that there are no pending changes in the master branch before running the script.
+It is advisable to make sure that there are no pending changes in the main branch before running the script.